How do I improve reading fluency?

 Remember repetition is the mother of skill, and this game makes repetition a fun challenge.

-If you are reading this blog and you’d like more ways to liven up your teaching then please visit Teaching English Games or check out my books on Amazon.
+If you are reading this blog and you’d like more reading fluency activities and more ways to liven up your teaching, then please check my resources in download on Teaching English Games or Amazon for paperbacks.

 Thanks for reading!